Notoncebut2x/maptician-mapgician/_posts/2016-12-18-Brewing-Kölsch.md

 #### Background
 12-17-2016
 Brewed in EOTR @ Max's
-With Safy and Max and Audrey
+With: Safy and Max and Audrey
 OG @ 1.055

 #### Ingredients
 - 11 lbs of Plisner
 - 1 lb of Vienna
 - 1 lb of wheat (.76 of white and .24 of red)
-- .38 lb of Carapils
+- 0.38 lb of Carapils
 - 1 gram of gypsum
 - Kölsch Yeast